I-Pass-A/I-Pass-AI_Platform/README.md

-# I-Pass-A: AI-Powered Tutor & Sample Exam Prep (Supabase Version)
+# I-Pass-A: AI-Powered Tutor & Sample Exam Prep

 **I-Pass-A** is an AI-powered tutor and practice exam preparation web platform designed for Grades 1–12.
 It delivers curriculum-grounded learning across all subjects:
 - **Grades 9–12**: Delivered in **English**.